alexmsrh/difflora/README.md

 ## Train

-#### TODO: how to use training scripts

 Then, the model can be trained and used for inference like a usual pytorch/transformers model.
+The scripts we used are provided in `train/tulu/scripts`.

 To use flash attention:
 ```bash